20+ Angular RxJS Interview Questions 2025: Observables, Subjects & Operators

 }

-Notice the asObservable() call - this is a best practice that prevents other parts of your application from accidentally calling next() on your Subject.
-Only the AuthService should be able to change the current user.
+The asObservable() call prevents other parts of your application from accidentally calling next() on your Subject.
+Only the AuthService can change the current user.

-If there's one topic that defines whether you truly understand RxJS, it's this one.
-These four operators all do similar things - they transform values from an outer Observable into inner Observables - but they differ in how they handle timing and concurrency.
+All four operators transform values from an outer Observable into inner Observables, but they differ in how they handle timing and concurrency.

-switchMap solves this by cancelling the previous inner Observable whenever a new value arrives from the outer Observable:
+switchMap cancels the previous inner Observable whenever a new value arrives.
+Use for search/autocomplete where only the latest result matters:

 this.searchControl.valueChanges.pipe(